felipesandoli/ci-pp4-charity-event-orginizer/README.md

 Before event deletion the user is redirected to a page where they are shown some information about the event and asked to confirm the event deletion.
 They can also cancel and return to the My events page.

 ![Delete confirmation page](docs/README_docs/delete-event.jpg)

+### Future Features and Improvements

+Initially the project was idealized to include a map with the event location.
+A lot of effort was taken into implementing Django LocationField and Google Maps API and after a lot of problem solving and researching due to bugs, I came to the conclusion this would be a nice feature to have but not essential to the project primary functionalities.
+Now with the project functioning as expected for a first realese it would be a good time to dive deep into utilizing these technologies to improve the User Experience of the website.

+Another future improvement is allowing the event owners to easily archive their events and also auto archiving events that have already happened.

+Adding more information about the organizations responsible for the events could also be implemented.